 The Importance of Getting a Permaculture Education

 Nothing really substitutes for a personal understanding of permaculture as a whole systems design approach.
-You can pay a professional designer to produce a plan for you, but without a real understanding of the ecological thinking that underpins it, it will be a challenge to implement properly and difficult for the end result to have real integrity and long-lasting effectiveness.
+You can pay a professional designer to produce a plan for you though, without a real understanding of the ecological thinking that underpins it, it will be a challenge to implement properly and difficult for the result to have real integrity and long-lasting effectiveness.

-That is why having a well developed and reliable permaculture education pathways is so critical.
-Watching videos, reading books and sharing ideas with people, even doing an "Introduction to Permaculture" course is a great start, but it is very easy to miss important elements of permaculture thinking without the comprehensive treatment that comes from doing the basic permaculture qualification – the Permaculture Design Certificate (PDC).
-To complement and enhance (but not replace) a PDC, there are numerous short courses, workshops and demonstrations covering specific aspects of permaculture.
+That is why having a well-developed and reliable permaculture education pathway is so critical.
+Watching videos, reading books and sharing ideas with people, even doing an "Introduction to Permaculture" course is a great start though, it is very easy to miss important elements of permaculture thinking without the comprehensive treatment that comes from doing the basic permaculture qualification – the Permaculture Design Certificate (PDC).
+To complement and enhance (but not replace) a PDC, there are numerous short courses, workshops, and demonstrations covering specific aspects of permaculture.

 The Permaculture Educators Guild

 PEG is a group of permaculture educators set up by PiNZ for the furtherance of permaculture education in the bioregions of Aotearoa/New Zealand.
 They provide teacher affiliation & diploma applications and offer peer support.

 Learning with a PiNZ Affiliated Teacher